-- Australian National University, Crawford School of Economics and Government (Australia) - The University of Queensland, Humanities and Social Sciences (Australia) - Erasmus University Rotterdam, International Institute of Social Studies (Netherlands) - National Graduate Institute for Policy Studies (Japan) - SDA Bocconi School of Management (Italy) - University of Sydney (Australia)
+- Australian National University, Crawford School of Economics and Government (Australia) - University of Sydney, Faculty of Arts and Sciences (Australia) - The University of Queensland, Humanities and Social Sciences (Australia) - Erasmus University Rotterdam, International Institute of Social Studies (Netherlands) - SDA Bocconi School of Management (Italy) - University of Economics, Prague, Department of Economics

-2. Application Requirements (varies depending on the institution)
+3. Application Requirements (varies depending on the institution)

-- 1 Application Form (from the desired partner institution) - 2 TOEFL: CBT 213 250 / iBT 80~100 or above - 3 GRE-GMAT (depending on the institution or program) - 4 Sealed Transcript and Certificate of Graduation of Undergraduate School - 5 Statement of Purpose, Recommendation Letters, etc.
+- 1 Application Form (from the desired partner institution) - 2 TOEFL: CBT 213 250 / iBT 80~100 or above - 3 GRE-GMAT (depending on the institution or program) - (4) Sealed Transcript and Certificate of Graduation of Undergraduate School - (5) Statement of Purpose, Recommendation Letters, etc. - (6) Affidavit of Support

-For more information about partner schools, click "STUDENTS" on the top side -> LOG IN -> Global Master's Program -> GMP Partner School
+\ For more information about partner schools, click "STUDENTS" on the top side → LOG IN → Global Master's Program → GMP Partner School

-3. Benefits of the GMP Program
+4. Benefits of the GMP Program